A Blog Solution With Coexisting Themes

 pretty_urls:

-But Aurora isn’t an ordinary theme; it’s a single-page application built with Vue where the address bar input suffix (like /post/a) is all treated as a request parameter, whereas ordinary themes consider it a path to a static page.
-If it’s hosted on Cloudflare Pages, this issue can be ignored, but for Vercel, one needs to configure it themselves.
+But Aurora is not a general theme; it is a single-page application built with Vue.
+The suffix entered in the address bar (e.g., /post/a) is treated as a request parameter, while general themes consider it a static page path.
+If hosted on Cloudflare Pages, this issue can be ignored, but Vercel requires configuration.
 Specifically, a vercel.json needs to be created in the root directory with the following content:

 1